Class maps for visualizing classification results: Discriminant analysis

 \section{Discriminant analysis}

-One of the oldest and best understood classification techniques is discriminant analysis (DA), intended for objects that can be represented as points $\bx_i$ with $d$ coordinates (measurements).
-The underlying model is the normal mixture model as described in e.g. Chapter 3 of \cite{McLachlan2004}.
-It assumes the points in class $g$ follow a multinormal distribution $N(\bmu_g,\bSigma_g)$ with unknown class mean $\bmu_g$ and covariance matrix $\bSigma_g$\,, and unknown class probability $p_g$.
-In general all the $\bSigma_g$ are different.
+One of the oldest and best understood classification techniques is discriminant analysis (DA), intended for objects that can be represented as points $\bx_i$ with $d$ numerical coordinates.
+The underlying model is the normal mixture model as described in e.g. Chapter~3 of \cite{McLachlan2004}.
+It assumes the points in class $g$ follow a normal distribution $N(\bmu_g,\bSigma_g)$ with unknown class mean $\bmu_g$ and covariance matrix $\bSigma_g$\,, and unknown class probability $\pi_g$\,.
 To train the classifier we compute estimates $\bhmu_g$ and $\bhSigma_g$ which are typically the empirical mean and covariance of the points $\bx_i$ in class $g$.
-The class probability $p_g$ is estimated as $\phat_g := n_g/n$ where $n_g$ is the number of objects in class $g$.
-The estimated density of the mixture distribution is then $\sum_g{\phat_g \phi(\bx,\bhmu_g,\bhSigma_g)}$ with $\phi$ the multinormal density.
-When a new data point $\bx$ arrives, Quadratic Discriminant Analysis (QDA) assigns it to the class $g$ with highest $\phat_g \phi(\bx,\bhmu_g,\bhSigma_g)$.
-Equivalently, $\bx$ is assigned to the class with highest log likelihood $\ell(\bx,g) := \log(\phat_g \phi(\bx,\bhmu_g,\bhSigma_g))$ given by
+The class probability $\pi_g$ is estimated as $\hpi_g := n_g/n$ where $n_g$ is the number of objects in class $g$.
+The estimated density of the mixture distribution is then $\sum_g{\hpi_g \hf_g(\bx)}$ with $\hf_g$ the multivariate normal density